This information is intended for use by health professionals

 In patients suffering from acute coronary syndrome:

-- ST segment elevation acute myocardial infarction: clopidogrel should be given as a single daily dose of 75 mg initiated with a 300-mg loading dose in combination with ASA and with or without thrombolytics.
-For patients over 75 years of age clopidogrel should be initiated without a loading dose.
+- ST segment elevation acute myocardial infarction: clopidogrel should be given as a single daily dose of 75 mg initiated with a 300 mg loading dose in combination with ASA and with or without thrombolytics.
+For medically treated patients over 75 years of age clopidogrel should be initiated without a loading dose.
 Combined therapy should be started as early as possible after symptoms start and continued for at least four weeks.
 The benefit of the combination of clopidogrel with ASA beyond four weeks has not been studied in this setting (see section 5.1).

 In patients with atrial fibrillation, clopidogrel should be given as a single daily dose of 75 mg.
 ASA (75-100 mg daily) should be initiated and continued in combination with clopidogrel (see section 5.1).